hbckleikamp/NovoBridge/README.md

 ## Basic use

 #### How does it work?
-The current version of the pipeline is included as a single script: <code>Novobridge.py</code>, which can be run using the command line or from any python interpreter.
-The pipeline will be turned into a module with separate functions in the near future.
+The current version of the pipeline is included as a single script: <code>Novobridge.py</code>, which can be run from any python interpreter.
 The pipeline uses UniPept API methods `pept2lca` and `pept2fun` to annotate taxonomy and function, and uses the KEGG database to match the functional annotations to pathways based on EC numbers.

 <br>